 2.4.
-Key Dates Through History 9th Century Saxon hamlet named Suanetua - population 32 (located near the church and "green" of the Bowling Club) published in 1086AD indicates "there is a church, with 1 and Domesday Book a half acres worth 2 pence"!
-1340 Robert de Morley (Lord of the Manor in 1341) was Admiral of the Fleet at Sluys 1360 - 1390 All Saints Church built 14th Century Morley was added to the village name in honour of the lords of the manor "the Barons de Morley" 1316-1475.
+Key Dates Through History

+9 th Century Saxon hamlet named Suanetua - population 32 (located near the church and "green" of the Bowling Club) Domesday Book published in 1086AD indicates "there is a church, with 1 and a half acres worth 2 pence"!
+1340 Robert de Morley (Lord of the Manor in 1341) was Admiral of the Fleet at Sluys 1360 - 1390 All Saints Church built 14 th Century Morley was added to the village name in honour of the lords of the manor "the Barons de Morley" 1316-1475.
 This also helped to distinguish between the two other Swanton's: Abbot and Novers 1517 Henry Ainsworth born.
-Henry was a great classical scholar and a leading figure in the formation of the early Congregational Church The wool trade in the village began to fade.
-Weaving carried 16th Century out in the village and a fuller's mill erected 1615 Richard Lincoln (6x great grandfather of Abraham Lincoln, 16th President of the United States of America) made a will in the Lincoln family "mansion farmhouse", now the Angel Public House 1637 Richard Lincoln's grandson Samuel emigrated as an apprentice weaver to America Late 16th The Bedinafield family were one of the leading families in the village.
-Sir Henry Bedingfield was Lord of the Manor and also Century constable of the Tower of London 18th/19th Fullers Mill converted to a paper mill.
+Henry was a great classical scholar and a leading figure in the formation of the early Congregational Church 16th Century The wool trade in the village began to fade.
+Weaving carried out in the village and a fuller's mill erected 1615 Richard Lincoln (6x great grandfather of Abraham Lincoln, 16 th President of the United States of America) made a will in the Lincoln family "mansion farmhouse", now the Angel Public House 1637 Richard Lincoln's grandson Samuel emigrated as an apprentice weaver to America Late 16 th Century The Bedingfield family were one of the leading families in the village.
+Sir Henry Bedingfield was Lord of the Manor and also constable of the Tower of London 18 th /19 th Fullers Mill converted to a paper mill.
 Due to an abundance Century of rushes and the need for paper 1917 New school built on Manns Lane.
-Old school used as village hall 1940 RAF Swanton Morley opened 29th June, Winston Churchill and General Eisenhower visit RAF 1942 Swanton Morley to witness the departure of the first British and American joint bombing raid of WWII 1987 Farm cottages renovated to become Darby's Public House 1995 RAF Swanton Morley closed 1996 Former RAF Camp taken over by the Army and renamed Robertson Barracks with the arrival of the 9/12th Lancers 1996 New village hall on Manns Lane opened 2000 Light Dragoons replace 9/12th Lancers at Robertson Barracks Village Appraisal published 2004 2007 Old Village Hall (Former School) demolished Newly refurbished Gooseberry Hill Playing field opens 2008 2009 Swanton Morley wins EDP Village of the Year (under 2500 population) 2009 Village celebrates the 200th Birthday of Abraham Lincoln with an exhibition in the church opened by the American Ambassador
+Old school used as village hall 1940 RAF Swanton Morley opened 1942 29 th June, Winston Churchill and General Eisenhower visit RAF Swanton Morley to witness the departure of the first British and American joint bombing raid of WWII 1987 Farm cottages renovated to become Darby's Public House 1995 RAF Swanton Morley closed 1996 Former RAF Camp taken over by the Army and renamed Robertson Barracks with the arrival of the 9/12 th Lancers 1996 New village hall on Manns Lane opened 2000 Light Dragoons replace 9/12th Lancers at Robertson Barracks 2004 Village Appraisal published 2007 Old Village Hall (Former School) demolished 2008 Newly refurbished Gooseberry Hill Playing field opens 2009 Swanton Morley wins EDP Village of the Year (under 2500 population) 2009 Village celebrates the 200 th Birthday of Abraham Lincoln with an exhibition in the church opened by the American Ambassador